FAQs

 What is our general process?

-3) Signing Ceremony: Execute your documents with the necessary legal formalities, in the presence of two witnesses and a notary.
-The ceremony can take place at our office or your home.
-Following the execution, we offer unlimited lifetime consultations regarding your estate plan, free of charge.
+Execute your documents in person with two witnesses and a notary — at our Conroe office or your home.
+After signing, you receive unlimited lifetime consultations regarding your estate plan at no additional charge.

 What can I expect from my Design Session?